phiter/REST/README.md

 DevIo.Data

-	cria a pasta Context
+	criada a pasta Context

-criar a class MeuDbContext.cs
+criada a class MeuDbContext.cs

 	using System;
 	using System.Linq;